In this section

 The lawyer cannot disclose to the client the fact that the other or related party has attended Legal Aid Queensland and obtained legal advice.
 The lawyer may disclose to the client that a possible conflict exists.

 Prior to providing any task assistance as part of a legal advice consultation, the lawyer must check all relevant data base systems to ensure that no other party to the dispute has been assisted by any in house service.

 The lawyer providing advice informs the client if the client is likely to be eligible for a grant of legal aid and provides the client with a legal aid application form.
 The lawyer records sufficient information to support an application for legal aid and completes a simplification checklist if applicable.

-The objective of minor assistance is that with assistance from a lawyer, the client should be able to progress their legal problem without legal representation.
+The objective of task assistance is that with assistance from a lawyer, the client should be able to progress their legal problem without legal representation.

-The standard maximum time to be spent on minor assistance is 60 minutes, excluding the legal advice time.
+The standard maximum time to be spent on task assistance is 60 minutes, excluding the legal advice time.

-When deciding whether or not to provide minor assistance in a particular matter, the lawyer will have regard to the following:
+When deciding whether or not to provide task assistance in a particular matter, the lawyer will have regard to the following:

 It may be appropriate to draft letters for clients in relation to minor property disputes which relate to cars, chattels and debts.